 The British Columbia Geological Survey maintains and delivers province-wide digital coverage of bedrock geology.
-In contrast to traditional or electronic (.PDF) compilations, the digital coverage is neither static nor at a single scale.
+In contrast to traditional compilations, the digital coverage is neither static nor at a single scale.

 Digital data can be accessed, queried, downloaded in shapefile format, or as a GeoPackage, and used to create customized products.